sablier-labs/docs/docs/concepts/protocol/09-hooks.md

 ---
 id: "hooks"
-sidebar_position: 8
+sidebar_position: 9
 title: "Hooks"
 ---

-In Sablier, hooks are arbitrary functions that get automatically executed by the protocol in response to specific events.
-Their purpose is to programmatically notify the recipient when the sender interacts with a stream.
+In Sablier, hooks are arbitrary functions that get automatically executed by the protocol in response to `cancel` and `withdraw` events.

 Hooks can only be written in smart contracts, so typical EOAs cannot implement them.
 However, they are entirely optional.
 You can interact with the Sablier Protocol without implementing any hooks.